DavidHala123/Aruco_ros_locator/aruco_ros_locator/README.md

 Main node that returns transform between ref_frame and cam_frame/child_frame
 + Specify 'broadcast_tf' (if camera node is to be broadcasted to /tf)
++ Specify 'create_frame_if_collide' (creates copy of frames only if tf is not broadcasted and frames already exists)
 + Specify reference and camera frame
 + Specify child frame (if empty, tf will be calculated from ref_frame to cam_frame)
 + Specify 'mode' of localization